manashsarkar2002/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic-Tac-Toe Game

-A modern Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-Features an interactive user interface, winner detection, game reset functionality, responsive design, and smooth gameplay.
-Created to practice DOM manipulation, event handling, and front-end web development concepts.
+A simple and interactive Tic-Tac-Toe game developed using HTML, CSS, and JavaScript.

+## Features
+- Two-player gameplay
+- Automatic winner detection
+- Draw detection
+- Reset and New Game options
+- Responsive and modern UI
+- Built with vanilla JavaScript

+## Technologies Used
+- HTML5
+- CSS3
+- JavaScript (ES6)

+This project was created to strengthen my understanding of DOM manipulation, event handling, arrays, loops, and JavaScript game logic.